RJ/bevy_timewarp/README.md

 - Developing this alongside a simple game, so this is based on what I need for my attempt at a server-authoritative multiplayer game.
 - Currently requires you to use [`GameClock`] struct from this crate as frame counter.
-- Littered with a variety of debug logging, because not production ready(!)
+- Littered with a variety of debug logging, set your log level accordingly
 - Unoptimized: clones components each frame without checking if they've changed.
 - Doesn't rollback resources or other things, just (registered) component data.